thedevdavid/digital-garden/README.md

 You can change the metadata and author details in `utils/metadata.ts`.
 This will be used around the site for titles, social links, social handles, SEO, etc.

+#### Navigation

 You can edit navigation links in `lib/navigation-links.ts`.

+#### Social links

+You can edit social links in `lib/social-data.ts`.
+You can also add new social links by adding them to the file.
+Using the platform name as the key and the URL as the value.
+The `SocialButton` component will automatically add the icon for the platform if it's supported in [simple-icons](https://simpleicons.org/).

 ### Analytics